Cage-A-Rama: 'If someone like Daniel Day Lewis is a chameleon, Nicolas Cage is a chimera'

 Cage-A-Rama is at the CCA, Glasgow, Sat 6 and Sun 7 Jan.

-Scotland’s first Nicolas Cage Film Festival takes place over the actors birthday and features screenings of Cage the Fighter, Con Air, Moonstruck, Raising Arizona and more.
-(1997).
-The event is organised by Matchbox Cineclub, an independent cult film exhibitor based in Glasgow.
+Scotland's only Nicolas Cage Film Festival, organised by Matchbox Cineclub, an independent cult film exhibitor based in Glasgow.